Rule Number 1: AA/NA Attendance and Sponsorship

 Rule Number 18: Vehicle and Vehicle Operation

-Residents that elect to own, operate or park a vehicle on Welcome House property are REQUIRED to do so legally.
+Residents that elect to own, operate or park a vehicle on Welcome House property are REQUIRED to do so legally and MUST complete a Welcome House vehicle registration form.
 Vehicles must be operational, appropriately titled, tagged and insured, and residents MUST have a valid driver’s license.
 Vehicles that do not meet the above requirements ARE NOT ALLOWED to be operated or parked on Welcome House property, or to be operated by Welcome House residents, and may be towed at the owner’s expense.

 Failure to comply with the vehicle and vehicle operation requirement WILL result in IMMEDIATE DISMISSAL from the Welcome House.